ben-cottrell-nz/loungesome-cpp/README.md

 ## Frameworks
 * [Boost](http://www.boost.org/) - One of the most highly regarded and expertly designed C++ library projects in the world.
+* [abseil](https://abseil.io/) - A set of libraries used by Google, which provide abstractions for newer versions of the STL.
+Backwards compatible to C++11.

 ## Benchmarking
 * [Nonius](https://nonius.io/) - A C++ micro-benchmarking framework.